olga-demidko/documentation/docs/guide/np-web-ui/advanced-set-up/configuring-ci-cd.md

-# Configuring CI/CD Integration Settings
+# Configuring NexPloit Integrations

-NexPloit enables a fully automated CI/CD pipeline of detected issues to be integrated into a variety of tools and platforms, such as Software Development Lifecycle (SDLC), ticketing, bug tracking tools.
-See [Integrating into Your Pipeline](guide/pipeline-integration/pipeline-integration.md) for a full description.
+NexPloit enables you to configure integration with your CI pipelines or ticketing systems via the NexPloit web UI.

+You can integrate NexPloit with your development and management tools to simplify and automate the process of testing your applications and APIs.
+You can start scans, view detailed reports on every detected vulnerability, as well as solve security issues without leaving your development environment.

+See [NexPloit Integrations](guide/pipeline-integration/pipeline-integration.md) for a full description.